Viewing search data

 |Top clicked result||Knowledge base content that was the most selected from search results|

 If you want to export your results, you can click the CSV button on the upper-right corner of the graph.
-The file is limited to 1000 search strings.
+By default, the file displays the top 1000 search strings across all channels.

 Following up on search data